Rock & Chips: Production

-Writer John Sullivan had the idea for a prequel to the sitcom Only Fools and Horses in 1996; its commission was announced in 2003 and the premise for the series was established in the final Only Fools and Horses episode "Sleepless in Peckham" in 2003, where Rodney discovers a photograph of Freddie Robdal from 1960.
+Writer John Sullivan first had the idea for a prequel to the sitcom Only Fools and Horses in 1996; a commission for the prequel was announced in 2003.
+The premise for the series had been established in the final Only Fools and Horses episode "Sleepless in Peckham" (2003), where Rodney discovers a photograph of Freddie Robdal from 1960.
 His uncanny resemblance to Rodney confirmed that he, and not Reg, was Rodney's biological father.
-A lot of the groundwork for this had been both laid and explored in the episode "The Frog's Legacy", the 1987 Christmas Day hour-long special.
-In the episode Rodney goes to ask about his father, to which Albert diplomatically replies "They're rumours Rodney.
+A majority of the backstory involving Robdal had been explored in the Christmas special "The Frog's Legacy" (1987).
+In the episode, Rodney questions Uncle Albert about his father, to which Albert diplomatically replies, "They're rumours Rodney.
 That's all.
 Rumours."
-The proposed prequel, was to be titled Once Upon a Time in Peckham, it would see young versions of Del, Boycie, Denzil and Trigger, and Sullivan said "Joanie will be a key character, and during the film will give birth to Rodney."
-However, the prequel was shelved, and spin-off The Green Green Grass was developed to follow secondary characters, Boycie, Marlene and their son Tyler, as they escape the London Mafia and attempt to live in the Shropshire countryside.
-It was reported in January 2009 that the prequel was being considered again, following the success of The Green Green Grass.
+The proposed prequel was to be titled Once Upon a Time in Peckham, and would involve young versions of Del Boy, Boycie, Denzil and Trigger.
+Sullivan stated that, "Joanie will be a key character, and during the film will give birth to Rodney."
+However, the prequel was shelved, and spin-off The Green Green Grass was developed to follow secondary characters Boycie, Marlene and their son Tyler, as they escape the London Mafia and attempt to live in the Shropshire countryside.
+However, in January 2009, It was reported that the prequel was being considered again, following the success of The Green Green Grass.